 "Why is it necessary to rake leaves off the lawn?" is a question that many of us have asked.
 Some of them, such as those from red maple trees (Acer rubrum), look quite pretty lying on the grass, do they not?
-Moreover, they are, without a doubt, natural (and that is supposed to be a good thing, is it not?).
+Moreover, they are, without a doubt, natural (and that is supposed to be a good thing, right?).
 But you may have neighbors who are out there raking leaves religiously in the fall.
 Other neighbors may not be raking them, but they are using blowers to clean up every last leaf.
 Viewing all of this activity may well have you wondering whether they know something that you don't or are simply guilty of being neat-freaks.

 It Is a Matter of Lawn Health, not Just Tidiness